IFRCGo/cbs/Design/readme.md

-# CBS Design
+# CBS Mockup
-The MVP design guide is made using [Balsamiq mockups](https://balsamiq.com)
+The MVP mockup is made using [Balsamiq mockups](https://balsamiq.cloud/s977i/p2itz/rDB87):

-Here you can find the source file and a clickable PDF.
+You can also find the source file and a clickable PDF in this folder, but please note that the PDF contains a couple of blank pages.
+Refer to the Balsamiq mockup above to view these.

 ## Project mappings